 That’s right: The very people who keep your organization running are the same people who might be putting your data at risk.
 Here are the top five ways in which employees jeopardize security.

-1. Opening email virus attachments5 ways employees threaten
+1. Opening email virus attachments

 An attorney receives an email with an attachment called myresume.zip.
 He or she opens the attachment, and—just like that—a CryptoLocker Ransomware virus is running rampant through your network.